The work of the Holy Spirit

 John 16:7-11

 Our task is to preach the gospel, but the Holy Spirit is the one who convicts the world of sin, of righteousness, and of judgment.
-It is the Holy Spirit who leads a person to repentance and opens their spiritual eyes so that they may finally discern what the will of God is.
+It is the Holy Spirit who leads a person to repentance and opens their spiritual eyes so that they may finally discern the will of God.
+Human efforts alone are insufficient; the Spirit brings the divine power necessary for true transformation.
+Without Him, preaching can be merely words, but with Him, it becomes life-giving and transformative.
+This is why every believer must recognize that the Spirit is the source of fruitfulness in ministry and in daily living.

 Conclusion